MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Output.md

 ## DESCRIPTION

 The `Write-Output` cmdlet sends the specified object down the pipeline to the next command.
 If the command is the last command in the pipeline, the object is displayed in the console.

 `Write-Output` sends objects down the primary pipeline, also known as the "output stream" or the "success pipeline."
-To send error objects down the error pipeline, use `Write-Error`.
+To send error objects down the error pipeline, use Write-Error.

 This cmdlet is typically used in scripts to display strings and other objects on the console.
 However, because the default behavior is to display the objects at the end of a pipeline, it is